 If you or a loved one has been injured by a drunk driver, chances are your injuries are severe.
-Call John Foy & Associates at 404-400-4000.
+Call an Atlanta Drunk Driving Accident Lawyer at 404-400-4000.
 We’re an Atlanta personal injury law firm with more than 20 years of experience.
 We’re passionate about serving people who have been injured by another’s negligence and there’s nothing more negligent thank driving under the influence.

 What is considered drunk driving in Georgia?

 The illegal limit in Georgia is .08 Blood Alcohol Content (BAC).
 The University of Arizona tells its students that 2 to 4 drinks in one hour will put most people at .08 BAC.
 Your BAC, however, varies based on weight, gender, the strength of the drink and the time of day you’ve been drinking.
 As a driver, you should know your BAC limit.
 There are simple online BAC calculators available.
 Anyone under the legal drinking age of 21 is not allowed to have any alcohol before driving.
 Georgia has a zero tolerance for any driver younger than 21 to have any alcohol before getting behind the wheel.

 What should I do if a loved one or I have been injured by a drunk driver?